chrispyles/data-science-in-julia/_build/00-welcome/index.md

 _by Christopher Pyles_

 Welcome!
 This online book is intended to give you an introduction to the forms and packages in the open source language [Julia](https://julialang.org) that are useful in data science.
-This is not intended to give you an thorough introduction to the Julia language, but is intended to build on top of a good understanding of its basic structures and syntax.
-To learn the language, the Julia website has some [great resources](https://julialang.org/learning/) to help you get started.
+It begins with a (short) introduction to the language's basic types and syntax, before moving on to Julia's own packages for working with rectangular data and Julia implemetations of Python packages.

 ## Why Julia?